-Healthy eating might not be the first thing that comes to mind when you consider a cruise.
-But as demand grows for more healthful vegan and plant-based options, several seafaring companies are getting on board with special menus and even themed voyages.
-We’ve rounded up a list of the top cruise lines that cater to whole-food, plant-based diets, as well as tips for smooth, WFPB sailing on any ship.
+Healthy eating might not be the first thing that comes to mind when you consider taking a cruise.
+But as demand grows for more healthful vegan options, several seafaring companies are getting on board with special menus and themed voyages that celebrate a whole-food, plant-based lifestyle.
+We’ve rounded up a list of the top cruise lines that cater to WFPB eaters as well as mealtime tips for smooth sailing on any ship.

 Cruises That Cater to Vegan and Plant-Based Diets